Henry Kellett: Career

 In 1852, he commanded and went to the aid of Robert McClure, whose vessel, Investigator, was trapped in the Arctic.
 His men constructed a storehouse on Dealy Island off the south coast of Melville Island.

-Kellett became Senior Officer in the West Indies in 1855 and superintended Jamaica Dockyard.
+Kellett became Senior Officer in the West Indies in 1855 and superintended the Jamaica Dockyard.
 He served as Admiral Superintendent of the Malta Dockyard in 1864 and Commander-in-Chief, China Station in 1869.
 Kellett retired in 1871.
 His final years were spent at Clonacody, where he died on 1 March 1875.

 Legacy

 Several places in Hong Kong have been named after him: Kellett Island, Kellett Bay and Mount Kellett.
 Kellett Bluff on Henry Island, Washington, USA, was probably named after Captain Kellett as well.
 It is a place with extreme currents, views, and is frequented by feeding orcas.
 Kellet's whelk Kelletia kelletii is named after him.
 On Bank's Island in the Canadian Arctic, Cape Kellett and the Kellett River are named after him.